 Key Stage 4

-Year 9 students: Students in Year 9 will be following the new GCSE syllabus from the AQA examination board which will be graded from 1-9.
-Students will study a variety of topics including:
+Year 9 students: Students in Year 9 will be following the new GCSE syllabus from the AQA examination board, which will be graded from 1-9.
+Students will study a variety of topics including: rivers and coasts, extreme weather, the changing economic world, the living world, urban issues and challenges, climate change and earthquakes and volcanoes.

 Students studying this GCSE will also undertake fieldwork, practicing different methods of data collection for both Human and Physical Geography; these skills along with all additional content will be tested in examination papers at the end of Year 11.